 This post is the first of a series of three.
 The second is Literary Sexual Abuse Part 2: Apologies.
-(NOTE: Unforeseen circumstances resulting from this post and its comment threads made necessary an extra followup post about online literary sexual abuse and the use of sock puppets.)
-The final post offers a poetic ritual of healing.—AF.
+(NOTE: Please note that the comments by “Samantha” and some others in the comment stream below turned out to have been actually written by one of the men named.)
+The final post offers a ritual of healing.—AF.

 Last night, my husband Glen and I went out for a date night in Portland.
 It was that green-golden-gray time when the soft old brick houses glow so warmly you can almost feel their heat through the black iron fences as you pass them on the streets, when the bare-shouldered days of a Maine summer seem so precious and fragile that I can hardly bear to think about their beauty.
 We were having a fun, relaxed walk down Congress Street when we passed a restaurant we used to go to pretty often, and he commented that we hadn’t been there in a while. . .